bibliobraggins/sippet_extras/README.md

   - ACK
     - ack is used to indicate that a client has handled a final response from the server for a given transaction in many cases acks won't be provided with a key, but their CSEQ will mach the one sent in the initial invite
+  - REFER
+    - refer is used to indicate that either a new recipient must be added to an existing call (in the case of a conference) or to transfer from one peer to another.
+Note that this operation can be handled before or upon final response from the target peer.
   - REGISTER
     - register is used to tell a SIP network where a peer has connected from, and informs the upstream server how to reach a given SIP element.